 Cash is much easier to exchange than a traveler's check since banks in China can and will refuse service to customers if they don't want to verify the validity of the check.
 However, Chinese bankers will always accept and exchange cash.

 Budget for your trip appropriately by planning out how much money you will need for each day of the trip and bringing the right amount of cash to exchange.
 This can also be done in the U.S. before you depart.
 Most Chinese travel websites recommend 2,000 CYN per day if you're traveling alone (to account for accommodations, three meals, transportation, and any incidental costs), which amounts to about $300.

 Other Tips and Payment Methods

 As China has rapidly modernized, other payment methods have become possible for international travelers including using debit cards at local ATMs and various mobile payment methods like AliPay and WeChat.

-You can typically draw out money from ATMs in major cities (and even some smaller towns), but you should consult with your United States banking institution before your trip to get some idea of what the fees will be like and if you will even be eligible to withdraw money abroad.
-While perhaps a little more expensive that withdrawing money from a bank, the convenience of using ATMs makes the transaction worth the added cost.
+You can draw out money from ATMs in major cities (and even some smaller towns), but you should consult with your United States banking institution before your trip to get some idea of what the fees will be like and if you will even be eligible to withdraw money abroad. it might be a little more expensive than withdrawing money from a bank, but the convenience alone is worth the added cost.

 When making purchases at stores, you can almost always pay with WeChat or Alipay, but neither of these apps currently support foreign credit or debit card transactions, so you'll need to get a Chinese card in order to use them.
 On the other hand, Apple Pay is used in China, but it is only accepted at a limited number of retailers in the country.
 Many places, especially larger cities, will also accept credit cards, but cash is still more commonly used.